prashikl007/Reflectance_Spectrophotometer_Spectrum_Analyzer_with_Deep_Learning/README.md

     1> pixel_wavelength.xlsx ---> contains first three column as r,g,b values of color, fourth column is wavelength for respective color ---> for this mapping script is present in Color_pxel_to_wavelength.py
     2> spectrum_model.h5 ------> neural network model for prediction.

+    Press Analyse button to get plot
+    Press store to Dataset button to store detected wavelengths shoen in plot in optical_spectrum_dataset.xlsx Press Predict material for detecting material

 Codes in following script is embedded in GUI script.